 BMO ZQQ is a slightly tricky investment to consider adding to your portfolio.
 The ETF’s performance over the last five years shows that it can be a fantastic addition for investors seeking immense capital growth.

 The tech sector has been booming in recent years.
-The changing dynamics in our lifestyles and work environments brought on in 2020 have also fueled further growth in the tech sector as major operators continue to see a rising demand for their services.
+The changing dynamics in our lifestyles and work environments brought on in recent years have also fueled further growth in the tech sector as major operators continue to see a rising demand for their services.

-The tech sector has become the major growth driver for equity markets in the US and in Canada, particularly during 2020.
+The tech sector has become the major growth driver for equity markets in the US and in Canada.
 If you seek exposure to tech companies outside Canada, BMO ZQQ could be an excellent way to hedge your bets on it.
 Additionally, it has zero exposure to any financial services companies that took a severe beating last year.